google/sentencepiece/doc/normalization.md

 By default, SentencePiece normalizes the input sentence with a variant of Unicode [NFKC](https://en.wikipedia.org/wiki/Unicode_equivalence).

-SentencePiece framework allows us to define custom normalization rule, which is stored in the model file.
+SentencePiece allows us to define custom normalization rule, which is stored in the model file.

 ## Use pre-defined normalization rule
-SentencePiece framework provides the following pre-defined normalization rule.
+SentencePiece provides the following pre-defined normalization rule.
 It is recommended to use one of them unless you have any special reasons.

 * **nfkc**:  [NFKC](https://en.wikipedia.org/wiki/Unicode_equivalence) normalization (default)
 * **identity**: no normalization